Fun At-Home Activities for Bored Kids

 What to Do for Teens Bored at Home

 Remember sitting with your grandparents working those huge 10,000 piece puzzles?
 This is such a lost art of great quality time.
-Set up your dining room table with a large puzzle like these and have your tweens and teens work together on them.
-You'll be amazed at the family conversation that will go on when working a puzzle.
+Set up your dining room table with a large puzzle and have your tweens and teens work together on them.
+You’ll be amazed at the family conversation that will go on when working a puzzle.
 You might find out some stuff and learn more about your older children during these special times.